How to Hide Your Instagram Story from Someone (2026)

 Photo by Solen Feyissa on Unsplash

 **On iPhone or Android:** 1.
 Open Instagram and go to your profile 2.
-Tap the three horizontal lines (hamburger menu) in the top right 3.
+Tap the hamburger menu (three horizontal lines) in the top right 3.
 Tap "Settings and privacy" 4.
-Scroll down to "Who can see your content" 5.
+Scroll to "Who can see your content" 5.
 Tap "Hide story and live" 6.
-You'll see your full follower list — search for the person you want to hide from 7.
-Tap the circle next to their name (a checkmark appears) 8.
-Tap "Done" or just go back
+Search for the person you want to hide from 7.
+Tap the circle next to their name to select them 8.
+Tap "Done" or navigate back — changes apply immediately

 What About Highlights and Instagram Live?